dommilosz/minecraft-auth/readme.md

 * Microsoft Authentication - new Microsoft oauth authentication to login to new accounts / migrated to microsoft
 * Cracked Authentication - non premium offline mode authentication.
 Requires only username.

+Mojang API:

+Package contains MojangApi class which can be used to fetch other users skins, uuids, check server status and more.

 ### Error handling:
 All authentication errors are thrown by using AuthenticationError class.
 ```javascript